Kushi (2001 film): Critical reception

 Idlebrain.com rated the film 4.5/5 and called it a "One man show" of Pawan Kalyan.
 The reviewer also appreciated the screenplay by S. J. Surya.
 Sify rated the film 3/5 and also called it "an out and out Pavan Kalyan film, which totally depends on his larger than life image".

 Box office

 Kushi was very successful at the box office.
+It collected a distributor's share of ₹23.4 crore in its original run in 2001, and emerged as the second highest-grossing Telugu film at the time of its release.
 The film had a 50-day theatrical run in 101 centres and a 100-day run in 79 centres.

-It became the highest-grossing Telugu film ever at the time.
-As per News18, the film has grossed ₹36.9 crore worldwide in its initial run.
+Re-release

-Kushi was re-released in 2023 and became the highest grossing Telugu re-release of all time surpassing another Pawan Kalyan film Jalsa.
+Kushi was re-released in 2023 and became the highest grossing Telugu re-release film, grossing over ₹7.46 crore, surpassing another Pawan Kalyan film Jalsa.
+It was eventually surpassed by Mahesh Babu's Murari later onwards.
+It is currently the highest-grossing Telugu film of 2001 after the re-release.

 Future

 Years later, Suryah narrated the sequel's storyline to Kalyan but the plans were dropped as Kalyan became busy in politics.